-How would we go about destroying all forms life?
+How would we go about destroying all forms of life?

 The truth is that if we start a nuclear war or another genocide, other forms of lives would continue living pretty much as if nothing happened.

-As a matter of fact, many species would probably do much better with less humans around.
+As a matter of fact, many species would probably do much better with fewer humans around.